kenhamoy/dbt-experiment/README.md

     make deps
     ```

-2. in **Bitwarden**, search for `ae-experiment BQ access service account key` and copy the JSON string, then paste it insde the `keyfile.json` file
+2. in **Bitwarden**, search for `ae-experiment BQ access service account key` and copy the JSON string, then paste it insde the `keyfile.json` file in your local repo

 3. Setup dbt profile
     ```sh